 (Note: The Brody School of Medicine Curriculum is subject to change)

-Family Medicine - 8 weeks
+Family Medicine - 6 weeks

-Medicine - 8 weeks
+Internal Medicine - 6 weeks

-Obstetrics/Gynecology - 6 weeks
+Obstetrics - Gynecology - 6 weeks

-Pediatrics - 8 weeks
+Pediatrics - 6 weeks

 Psychiatric Medicine - 6 weeks

-Surgery - 8 weeks
+Surgery - 6 weeks

 Family Medicine Clerkship

 The third-year clerkship allows students to participate in the academic, hospital and ambulatory practice of family medicine.
-During the eight-week rotation, students work in the offices of board-certified family medicine specialists at the Family Medicine Center and at other locations throughout North Carolina.
+During the six-week rotation, students work in the offices of board-certified family medicine specialists at the Family Medicine Center and at other locations throughout North Carolina.
 Didactic sessions are provided to augment the students' patient care experiences.

 Internal Medicine Clerkship